bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 In a well-organized application, working on a task causes changes only in the code related to that task.
 This principle is known as _Separation of Concerns, SoC_.[^soc]

 SoC helps limit the spread of changes across the code base.
 If all the code responsible for one task is located in one module, the changes for this task will affect only that module.
-Everything that isn't related to the task is outside the module, and won't affect its code.
+Everything that isn't related to the task is outside the module and won't affect its code.

 The degree to which the code is related to the task is called _cohesion_.[^cohesion] The higher the cohesion, the closer a module's code is related to the task it was written for.
 With higher cohesion, it's easier to find the module related to a particular task in the code base.